tensorflow/transform/docs/api_docs/python/tft/ngrams.md

 #### Returns:

 A `SparseTensor` containing all ngrams from each row of the input.
+Note: if an ngram appears multiple times in the input row, it will be present the same number of times in the output.
+For unique ngrams, see tft.bag_of_words.

 #### Raises: